Priyanshu4585/Web-Dev-Revision/README.md

-this repo contains all the code i wrote while learning full stack web development .
+this repo contains all the code i wrote while revising full stack web development .